Jochenku/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Measurement variables

-There are 72 measurement variables in the data set *'tidy.txt':
+Following the system described above, there are 72 measurement variables in the data set *'tidy.txt'*:

 tBodyAccmeanX
 tBodyAccmeanY